While cruising the Caribbean, visit Barbados for a shore excursion and scenic island tour of Barbados to experience our many sightseeing options.

 The Animal Flower Cave is a sea cave set in the depths of rugged cliffs boarding the Atlantic Ocean, offering visitors the rare opportunity to explore large caverns, view unusual rock formations and perhaps catch a glimpse of some sea anemones under the watchful eye of a guide.
 Telephone: (246) 439-8797

 The Barbados Wildlife Reserve is nestled in a mahogany forest in the parish of St. Peter where you will find a tremendous number of birds and animals hidden throughout the foliage.
 The Reserve includes mongoose, deer, agouti, hares, porcupines, tortoises, pelicans, flamingos, peacocks and more!
-Most of the animals are allowed to roam freely through the reserve – with the exception of the Pythons, Boas, Caymans and a few others who are best kept at arms length!
+Most of the animals are allowed to roam freely through the reserve – except the Pythons, Boas, Caymans and a few others who are best kept at arm’s length!
 Telephone: (246) 422-8826

 The Barbados Museum was originally a British Military Prison and is over 70 years old.
 Divided into various galleries, the Museum is a trove of unique treasures.
 The Children’s Gallery offers an exciting medley of ancient ships, a doll’s house and much more!
 There are also period costumes available for the children to dress up in – a wonderful picture moment for parents and children to cherish as a souvenir of their holiday.
 Telephone: (246) 427-0201